twangodev/wisc/docs/ASIAN-AM-160/Exam-Review/exam-1.md

             1. **Greater Legal Protection and Social Value of Chinese Wives in America:** Chinese wives in America not only had more legal rights compared to their counterparts in China, where women were heavily restricted by Confucian norms and patriarchal family structures, but they were also more highly valued due to their scarcity.
 The limited number of Chinese women in the U.S. meant that wives were often treated with more respect by their husbands and the broader community.
 They were seen as status symbols, elevating the social standing of the men they married.
 As a result, Chinese wives in America enjoyed greater social protection and respect, alongside legal avenues to assert their rights in matters such as marriage and personal safety.
 This combination of legal and social value significantly improved their position compared to women in China.
 (Source: Judy Yung, Unbound Feet, 1995).
             2. **Economic Independence:** In the U.S., Chinese wives had more opportunities to work and contribute to the household economy compared to women in China.
 This allowed them a degree of economic independence, as they could engage in work outside the traditional domestic sphere, especially in urban settings like San Francisco.
 (Source: Ronald Takaki, Strangers From a Different Shore, 1990).

-    ??? example

-        Chinese women in 19th-century America faced significant challenges, including being forced into prostitution and mui tsai, but they found ways to break free.
-One way was through participation in mutual aid societies.
-These societies provided shelter, financial assistance, and community support, offering women a way out of their oppressive situations and enabling them to rebuild their lives with greater autonomy (Yung, Unbound Feet, 1995).
-Another way was marriage, particularly to Chinese men in America.
-While some marriages were arranged, they provided a form of social stability and protection from exploitation, allowing women to leave behind lives of servitude or prostitution (Takaki, Strangers From a Different Shore, 1990).

-        In contrast to their counterparts in China, Chinese wives in America enjoyed several advantages.
-One was greater legal protection.
-While their rights were still limited, Chinese women in America had more access to legal avenues to protect themselves and assert their rights, particularly in relation to marriage (Yung, Unbound Feet, 1995).
-Additionally, Chinese wives in America had more opportunities for economic independence, as they could work outside the home in various industries, contributing to the household economy in ways that were less common in China (Takaki, Strangers From a Different Shore, 1990).

 2. Following the passage of the Page Act, what were three specific strategies that immigration officials developed to screen Chinese women for admittance to the United States?
 [5 points each strategy, 15 points total]

     ??? abstract "Key Ideas"